andres-alban/ContextualBandits.jl/docs/src/model.md

 interact!
 ```

+### Labeling

+A labeling "labels" how each covariate interacts with each treatment.
+It is a boolean vector of size `(n+1)*m` split into `n+1` blocks of `m` entries.
+The first `m` entries represent **prognostic** covariates, those covariates that have an equal effect on all treatments.
+By default, all prognostic labels are `false`, meaning there are no prognostic effects.
+The remaining `n` blocks represent the **predictive** covariates with respect to the corresponding treatment, those covariates that have a treatment-specific effect.
+By default, all predictive labels are `true`, meaning each covariates has an effect specific to each treatment, or equivalently, each treatment has a separate model.

+Generally, the first covariate is an intercept term that is `1` for all subjects.
+Thus, the first prognostic term represents an intercept term, and the first term for each block of predictive covariates are treatment effects.

+### Bayesian linear regression
 We use the following type to learn Bayesian linear regression models.
 Policies
 will often use this type
 ```@docs